savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise01-BasicAuthentication/README.md

 Please follow the steps while viewing the project at:
 `\901NodeIntro\Solutions\Ch08\express-server8-1`

+## Run the application
+1. Install dependencies `npm install`

+1. Note the security warnings.
+Follow the instructions to run `npm audit`.

+	Which package had a vulnerability?

+1. Run the command as instructed to fix the issue.

+1. Run the server `node server.js`

+1. Point a browser at the URL `http://localhost:3000`

 ## Steps:

 1. Open `server.js`, and note the new require statetements - bluebird, body-parser and express-session.